What We Do

 We can provide services at vocational job sites, extracurricular activities, medical appointments, play dates, routine community activities (e.g.: parks, grocery shopping, running errands, haircuts), and more!

-Services in these settings help our clients’ support teams learn effective ways to address problem behaviors during high stress situations, instead of “giving in” and “doing whatever it takes” to stop unwanted behaviors.
-In addition, clients benefit from practicing social communication, accepting change, and following basic social norms so routine daily outings can be enjoyable and stress-free!
+Services in these settings help our clients and their support teams learn effective ways to address problem behaviors during high stress situations, instead of “giving in” and “doing whatever it takes” to stop unwanted behaviors in the moment.
+In addition, clients are able to learn appropriate socialization, toleration to change, and compliance to critical societal rules and safety so routine daily outings can be enjoyable and stress-free!

-Our Board Certified providers can attend Individual Education Plan (IEP) or other school-related meetings to assist with identifying behavioral goals and strategies to help increase clients’ success in the school setting.
+Our Board Certified providers can attend Individual Education Plan (IEP) or other school-related meetings to assist with identifying goals and strategies to help increase clients’ success within the academic setting.